The support of singular stochastic PDEs: Introduction

 Since the topological support is lower semi-continuous under weak convergence, this immediately implies that one also has $\supp \P_x \subset R_x$.
 What Stroock and Varadhan proved in \cite{SupportThm} is that one actually has $\supp \P_x = R_x$.
 Our aim is to generalise such a statement to a wide class of singular stochastic PDEs.

 The general framework used in this article is that of \cite{BrunedHairerZambotti2016,BrunedChandraChevyrecHairer2017}.
 Loosely, speaking, we consider systems of SPDEs of the form

-where the $\CL_i$ denote homogeneous differential operators on $\R^d$, the spatial variable takes values in the torus $\T^d$, and the $\xi_i$ denote driving noises that are of the form $\xi_i = \CK_i \star \eta_i$ where $\eta_i$ denotes space-time white noise and $\CK_i$ is a kernel which is self-similar in a neighbourhood of the origin and smooth otherwise.
+where the $\CL_i$ denote homogeneous differential operators on $\R^d$, the spatial variable takes values in the torus $\T^d$, and the $\xi_i$ denote driving noises that are of the form $\xi_i = \CK_i \star \eta_i$ where $\eta_i$ denotes space-time white noise (or possibly noise that is white in space and constant in time) and $\CK_i$ is a kernel which is self-similar in a neighbourhood of the origin and smooth otherwise.
 The $F_i^j$ are local nonlinearities in the sense that the value of $F_i^j(u, \nabla u, \ldots)$ at a given space-time point is a smooth function of $u$ and finitely many of its derivatives evaluated at that same point.
-We will assume throughout that the system \eqref{eq:singular:SPDE} is locally subcritical in the sense of \cite{BrunedHairerZambotti2016}.
+We will assume throughout that the system \eqref{eq:singular:SPDE} is locally subcritical in the sense of \cite{BrunedHairerZambotti2016}. \begin{remark} The choice $\xi_i = \CK_i \star \eta_i$ covers many interesting examples in which $\xi_i$ is the solution of a linear equation driven by $\eta_i$; in this case $\CK_i$ should be chosen as the Green's function.
+For our support theorem we do not need that $\CK_i$ is actually the Green's function of a PDE, but we do need the kernel to be homogeneous under rescaling.
+This assumption will be used heavily throughout this article, compare Assumption~\ref{ass:kernelhomo}. \end{remark}

-It was shown in \cite{BrunedHairerZambotti2016} that one can associate to such an equation in a natural way a nilpotent Lie group $\CG_-$ , usually called the \textit{renormalisation group} in this context, a vector space $X$ carrying a representation $g \mapsto M^g$ of $\CG_-$, equipped with a distinguished vector $\Omega_F \in X$ (depending on $F$), as well as a linear map $\Upsilon$ (independent of $F$) mapping $X$ into a suitable space of possible right-hand sides for \eqref{eq:singular:SPDE} and such that $\Upsilon \Omega_F = 0$.
+It was shown in \cite{BrunedHairerZambotti2016} that one can associate to such an equation in a natural way a nilpotent Lie group $\CG_-$ , usually called the \textit{renormalisation group} in this context, as well as a construction of the following type.
+Write $\CX$ for a suitable space of right-hand sides for \eqref{eq:singular:SPDE} (i.e.\ an element of $\CX$ consists of the nonlinearities $F_i$ as well as $F_i^j$ that can be described by a regularity structure built from a fixed complete subcritical ``rule'' as in \cite[Sec.~5]{BrunedHairerZambotti2016}) and write $\CX_0 \subset \CX$ for the ``deterministic right-hand sides'', i.e.\ those elements such that $F_i^j \equiv 0$.